Steven Reigns: Library activism

 Reigns has cited public libraries and librarians as a major influence on his development as an artist and activist.
 He has campaigned in support of gay, lesbian, bisexual and queer programming in libraries.

-In 2004 he organized 'Loving in Fear', an LGBQT literary event in response to Hillsborough County's lack of gay, lesbian, bisexual or queer programming.
+In 2004 he organized 'Loving in Fear', an LGBTQ literary event in response to Hillsborough County's lack of gay, lesbian, bisexual or queer programming.
 He recounted the experience in a Watermark Magazine article about National Library Week.
 He was the first to speak to the commissioners about their discriminatory policy at the library.

 He was Literary Director for The Gay, Lesbian, Bisexual Center of Tampa for two years.

 Reigns has been keynote speaker at Rollins College, Stonewall Library, and at the American Library Associations Annual Breakfast.
 He facilitates the monthly Lambda Literary Foundation Book Club.

 HIV/AIDS activism

 Reigns worked as a certified (in Florida and California) HIV test counselor for over 10 years, testing more than 9000 people.
 He contributed to a panel with Los Angeles County on standards of care for HIV.
 In 2011, he ran a support group that utilized film as a projective tool at Being Alive.

 In 2012, he published an essay in Frontiers Magazine on the need for new AIDS narratives in cinema and literature.
 He published a poem about the so-called AIDS "Patient Zero" Gaëtan Dugas and in 2018 hosted an event at West Hollywood Council Chambers discussing Dugas’ legacy.

 Reigns participated in a staged conversation about Keith Haring with Ann Magnuson at The Broad for World AIDS Day 2022.

+In 2025, Reigns participated in the 25th Annual Paul Andrew Starke Warrior Awards, honoring outstanding employees and volunteers from West Hollywood agencies that provide HIV/AIDS and substance abuse prevention and care services.